ymagoon/web3/drip/README.md

 4. Take the value in `encMessage`, create a file called `key.txt` and save the text in the file

-5. Open the .env.example file and replace the key with the key you generated in step 3.
+5. Open `.env.example` and replace the key with the key you generated in step 3.
 Save the file without .example at the end.

 6. Open the `hydrate.py` file and replace the string stored in `wallet_public_addr` with your own public wallet.